 Experience great shopping in boutique malls or edgy high streets and indulge in quality meals at some of the Asia-Pacific region’s greatest restaurants.
 From a humble flat white to a decadent dessert, be prepared for tastes to delight all palettes.

 A city that voraciously devours delicious food, world-class entertainment, sport games, arts and culture in equal measure, there is something for everyone in Australia’s ‘most European city’.
-Read our guides to discover a multitude of great attractions on the doorstep of Pan Pacific Melbourne.
+Read our guides to discover a multitude of Melbourne top attractions on the doorstep of Pan Pacific Melbourne.

 A super walkable neighbourhood that is just as easy to get around by bike, the free City Circle tram also loops through the former working port, making this family-friendly destination an easy stop from the city centre.
 There is public art aplenty, outlet shopping with many of your favourite brands at Harbour Town and fine waterside restaurants for the fussiest diner.